Family & Divorce Lawyers Greenwich

 Here is a quick list to get you started.
 Original documents are best.

-– Passports, marriage certificates, latest bank statements, superannuation records, certificates of title for property, real estate agreements and of course, pre-nuptial agreements.
+– Passports, marriage certificates, latest bank statements, superannuation records, certificates of title for the property, real estate agreements and of course, pre-nuptial agreements.

 List the jointly owned assets